The only Dutch book to successfully overturn a full book ban:

 How Giltay’s story resonates worldwide, from Sarajevo to The Hague.

-Munira Subašić, chair of the Mothers of Srebrenica and prominent survivor-activist for genocide justice, presented Edwin Giltay, author of The Cover-up General, with a rosette as a commemorative symbol of the genocide (2017)
+Munira Subaลกiฤ, chair of the Mothers of Srebrenica and prominent survivor-activist for genocide justice, presented Edwin Giltay, author of The Cover-up General, with a rosette as a commemorative symbol of the genocide (2017)

-Source: Personal meeting with Subašić at the Palace of Justice in The Hague, after introduction by journalist Naida Ribić, 27 June 2017.
+Source: Personal meeting with Subaลกiฤ at the Palace of Justice in The Hague, following introduction by journalist Naida Ribiฤ, 27 June 2017. (๐ง๐ฆ)

 “I want to read The Cover-up General in English.”

-Source: Personal meeting with Duraković in Srebrenica, after introduction by documentary maker Omer Edo Hadrović, 12 July 2017.
+Source: Personal meeting with Durakoviฤ in Srebrenica, following introduction by documentary maker Omer Edo Hadroviฤ, 12 July 2017. (๐ง๐ฆ)

 “Heartfelt thanks.
 I would very much like to see a Bosnian translation of The Cover-up General.”

-Mirsada Čolaković, Ambassador of Bosnia and Herzegovina, upon receiving the second edition at the embassy in The Hague (2018)
+Mirsada ฤolakoviฤ, Ambassador of Bosnia and Herzegovina, upon receiving the second edition at the embassy (2018)

-“Giltay reveals matters that cannot withstand the light of day, and also answers the question: who is the general who keeps the lid on this cover-up?
+“Giltay reveals matters that cannot withstand the light of day, and also answers the question: who is the general keeping the lid on this cover-up?
 Given the ongoing lawsuits and investigations in the aftermath of the Srebrenica drama, this book is undoubtedly of current relevance.”

 Onafhankelijke Defensie Bond, Dutch military trade union